Spain

 Occupational risks

-Impact date: Awaited, expected during 2025 The Law on Occupational Risk Prevention is expected to be reformed to reflect the new working environment and to improve the implementation of preventative occupational risk measures, especially in small and medium-sized enterprises.
+Impact date: Awaited, expected during the end of 2025.
+The Law on Occupational Risk Prevention is expected to be reformed to reflect the new working environment and to improve the implementation of preventative occupational risk measures, especially in small and medium-sized enterprises.
 The reform could include an emphasis on specific measures to prevent risks related to the use of new technologies, exposure to chemical substances, arising from high temperatures and other climatic hazards, and psychosocial risks in working environments.

 Employer implications/action needed Employers should monitor the progress of this anticipated regulatory modification and start to plan changes to occupational risk prevention measures.